so-uvik/obsidian-notes/README.md

-This is just to check the functionalty of the plugin.
+This is just to check the functionality of the plugin.
+Bro i just forgot how to use it dang.